AgibotTech/Omnihand-2025-SDK/document/en/API_CPP.md

 /**
  * @brief Gets the position of a single joint motor.
  * @param joint_motor_index The index of the joint motor (1-10).
  * @return The current position value.
+Returns -1 on failure.
  */
 short GetJointMotorPosi(unsigned char joint_motor_index);